-At the Reach Out Response Network, we believe that mental health crisis response systems should be designed by communities, for communities.
+At the Reach Out Response Network, we believe that crisis response systems should be designed by communities, for communities.

 We know that centering lived experience is the most critical part of finding solutions that work for any community.
 That’s why we’re working to support our communities as we all work towards the creation of civilian-led mobile crisis response teams in Toronto (and beyond!), as well as the end of coercive, forceful police-led crisis interventions.

-The recent unanimous vote in Toronto’s city council to approve the development of civilian-led mobile crisis response pilots showed us the first glimpse of our collective potential.
+The recent unanimous vote in Toronto’s city council to roll out civilian-led mobile crisis response city-wide showed us our collective potential.
 This was a hard-won, historic victory shared by many!

 At the same time, we recognize that more opportunities for life-saving changes in our communities lie ahead.
-That’s why the Reach Out Response Network is currently in a period of transition where we’re restructuring, recentering, and continuing to explore new avenues for change-making.
+That’s why the Reach Out Response Network is expanding our scope to serve more people in crisis, and continuing to explore new avenues for change-making.

 Things are moving.